 Optically, the Pentax A 50mm f2 is not superbly outstanding for a 50mm of the era.
 However, it still retains the “optical reputation” of Pentax SMC primes.
 After I deliberately tested for its sharpness and contrast, I found out the following.
 Below are all 100% crops from 2400 dpi scans of Kodak Ektar 100 film (ASA100 color negative).
 They were cropped off-center about half way to the corner of the frame.

 As shown in above, the lens performs best from f/4 to f/8 with f/5.6 being the sweet spot (only very slightly better).
-It is worth noting the difference between f/8 and f/11 because it will be important for people who shoot with this lens on a sunny day.
-Now I would set the lens at f/5.6 even I am shooting landscape with a tripod and use f/11 only when I really need the wider depth-of-field.
-Also, the performance at f/4 did impress me and made me to reconsider to use the Pentax system as a light, carry around, always ready street shooter (I now almost always have the ME Super loaded with ASA400 film plus this lens with me).
+It is worth noting the difference between f/8 and f/11, which could be the result of camera shake or the image quality at f/11 really being inferior to f/8.
+Nevertheless, the performance at f/4 – f/8 did impress me enough to reconsider to use the Pentax system as a light, carry around, always ready street shooter.
 Finally, let’s see one more sample photo taken with this lens using Ilford HP5+.